greystate/xmldump/README.markdown

 For those times where you need to do some hardcore scrutiny on the XML you can specify an XPath expression, e.g.:

 	http://yourwebsite.com/about/xmldump?xpath=ancestor-or-self::*[analyticsCode]

+(If you don't start with a forward slash the expression will use `$currentPage` as context node, otherwise you'll need to specify a complete XPath)

 Revision History
 ----------------